 This question is part of the Organic Homemade Popsicle Q&A series.

-Now, creating popsicles that aren’t as hard as ice may seem odd – I mean, aren’t popsicles ice?
+Creating popsicles that aren’t as hard as ice may seem odd because, aren’t popsicles ice?
 However, there’s ice and then there’s ice pops that are way too icy and hard.

 Consider ice cubes – they’re not flaky or soft, they’re rock hard – the result of freezing a plain liquid.
 It’s the same with flavored ice pops.
 If your popsicles are liquid heavy, they’ll be harder and less flaky.
 Flaky is sort of an odd word to use for ice pops, but anyone who has had a great ice pop knows what I mean.
 Superior ice pops offer crunch, but also a bit of icy flakiness.

 It’s like the pink soda grapefruit ice pop shown above – it’s a bit flaky, not hard as ice and you can see and taste the difference.
 Bad ice pops, or rock hard pops are extremely hard to bite, don’t taste as good or offer a great popsicle experience.

 Take, for example, a pure tea ice pop or pure juice from concentrate ice pop – this is an ice pop that will be super hard.
 Hard ice pops are hard for even adults to eat, but are especially tough for kids.